MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 :::image type="content" source="../media/best-pricing-diagram6-price-source-type.png" alt-text="Diagram showing methods for a generic price source.":::

 ## Examples of Extended Price Calculations
-You can extend price calculations if you want them to include other sources or use different calculations.
+You can extend price calculations, for example, to include other sources or use calculations that allow for combinations and dependencies.
 The following sections provide some examples.

 ### Example: Change an Item Price When Combined with Another Item
-Scenario: Let's say want to make the price of one item depend on whether it's sold individually or bundled with one or more other items.
-In this example we'll use licenses for Business Central.
+Let's say we want to make the price of one item depend on whether it's sold individually or bundled with one or more other items.
+We'll use software licenses in this example, but the same principles would apply in any upsell scenario.

 > [!NOTE]
-> The prices, names, and combinations are fictional and intended only for use in this example.
+> The prices, names, and combinations in this example are completely fictional and intended only to support the scenario described here.
 They do not reflect anything in the real-world.

 We have the following licenses in our price list.